Ingridfiv/ingridsblog/content/wealas.md

 Given that this is a particularly sensitive issue which touches on questions of the emergence of English ethnicity, identity and 'statehood' – an area that has both modern and historical relevance – responsible use of evidence is even more important.

-##Libermann (GAS III:73) suggests that 'wealh' as used in 'horswealh' belongs to a period between the meanings of 'British' and 'slave'.